 The Achuar are committed to maintaining their expert stewardship of the rainforest, taking a stand to preserve this invaluable resource on behalf of all life.
 They refuse to let humanity destroy itself.

-Through our sister organization, Fundación Pachamama, we have supported the Achuar in gaining full title to nearly 1.8 million acres of rainforest.
-Widely respected for this success, Fundacion Pachamama has expanded to working with indigenous groups in Ecuador, Peru, Colombia, Brazil and Bolivia.
+We have supported the Achuar in gaining full title to nearly 1.8 million acres of rainforest.
+Based on this success, we expanded to work with other indigenous groups in Ecuador, Peru, Colombia, Brazil and Bolivia.

 As their allies, we continue to innovate education and advocacy initiatives in Ecuador and around the world.